ethz-asl/image_undistort/README.md

 2. A 1x2 vector named **resolution** is loaded which contains the parameters (width, height).
 Again, if not given the node displays an error and terminates.
 3. A 4x4 transformation matrix **T** is searched for.
 If it is found it is loaded.
 Otherwise it is searched for under the name **T_cn_cnm1** and if found loaded.
 If neither are found the node continues.
 4. A 4x3 projection matrix **P** is searched for.
 If it is found it is loaded.
 If **P** was found but **T** was not, **P** and **K** are used to construct **T**, otherwise **T** is set to identity.
 If **P** was not found it is constructed from **K** and **T**.
-5. If an output is being loaded the loading of parameters is completed.
+5. If an output is being loaded, the loading of parameters is completed.
 For input cameras the distortion properties are now loaded
 6. A 1xn vector **D** is loaded.
 If it is not found or is less than 5 elements long it is padded with zeros.
 7. A string **distortion_model** is loaded and converted to lower-case.
 If it is not found it is set to "radtan".